Despite sharing the same rules, live poker games are quite a bit different than their online counterparts.

 Tip 4.
 Control Your Mouth

-Have you ever seen a player at a table verbally blast a fish for making a bad call and sucking out?
+Have you ever seen a player verbally blast a fish for making a bad call and sucking out?
 You probably have, and if not, just search “Phil Hellmuth” on YouTube.

-Going on tirades at the table is disrespectful to those around you, it creates a negative environment at the table, and it discourages weak players from making fishy plays.
+Going on tirades at the table is disrespectful to those around you.
+Not only does it create a negative environment at the table, but it discourages weak players from making fishy plays.

-Think about it – you don’t want the bad players at the table to know that they are making bad decisions.
+Think about it–you don’t want the bad players at the table to know that they are making bad decisions.
 If anything, you want the opposite.
-That way, they will feel happy in their decision-making and continue to make poor strategic choices which will ultimately benefit your bankroll.
+That way, they will feel blissfully happy with their decision-making and continue to make poor strategic choices which will ultimately benefit your bankroll.

 Tip 5.
 Play Faster